-We are pleased to announce major new enhancements to our Equine Therapy Insurance Programs including a professional liability option.
+We are pleased to announce major new enhancements to our Equine Therapy & Learning Insurance Programs including extended liability options.
 As the Equine Assisted Therapy Insurance (EAT) industry leader, we have significantly expanded the scope of coverage in our equine therapy policy.
 In addition to Comprehensive Equine Liability we can now offer complete professional liability coverage for all aspects of your behavioral therapy operations.

-Our Behavioral Therapy Professional Liability coverage offers complete blanket protection for all behavioral therapy exposures equine and non-equine.
+Our Behavioral Therapy Liability coverage offers complete blanket protection for all behavioral therapy exposures equine and non-equine.
 It covers the Named Insured, employees volunteers and scheduled independent contractors.
 Please call us today for a no obligation Equine Therapy Insurance account review and quote today!

 Equine Assisted Therapy & Learning Insurance Highlights